D4V1D-W/java-basics/README.md

 ---

 ## Day 14 – Polymorphism with Arrays
+- Use of arrays with parent class references (Person[])
+- Storing different child objects (Student, Teacher) in the same array
+- Iterating objects using for-each loop
+- Runtime method dispatch (dynamic polymorphism)
+- Cleaner and more scalable object management

 Today I learned how to use arrays with polymorphism to manage multiple objects in a cleaner and more scalable way.

 Instead of creating and using each object separately, I created an array of type Person and stored different objects like Student and Teacher.

 Then, I iterated through the array and called the same methods for all objects.

 Thanks to polymorphism, Java automatically executed the correct version of each method depending on the real object type.

-Concepts practiced:

--Using arrays with parent class references.
--Polymorphism with multiple objects.
--Runtime method dispatch.
--Iterating objects with for-each.
--Applying together:
+Concepts applied together:
--Encapsulation
--Inheritance
--Interfaces
+- Encapsulation
+- Inheritance
+- Interfaces
--Method overriding
+- Method overriding
--Polymorphism

-This approach makes the code more organized, flexible and closer to real-world object-oriented design.
+---